trinodb/trino/presto-docs/src/main/sphinx/connector/kinesis.rst

 ``kinesis.table-description-location``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-References an S3 URL or a folder within Presto deployment that holds one or more JSON files ending with ``.json``, which contain table description files.
+References an S3 URL or a folder within Trino deployment that holds one or more JSON files ending with ``.json``, which contain table description files.
 The S3 bucket and folder will be checked every 10 minutes for updates and changed files.

 This property is optional; the default is ``etc/kinesis``.